fastify/fastify-oauth2/README.md

 ## Reference

-This fastify plugin decorates the fastify instance with the [`simple-oauth2`](https://github.com/lelylan/simple-oauth2) instance so that when you register the a plugin like `fastify.register(oauthPlugin, {name: 'foo'})` you'll have access to the [helpers](https://github.com/lelylan/simple-oauth2#helpers) through `fastify.foo.<helpers>`
+This fastify plugin decorates the fastify instance with the [`simple-oauth2`](https://github.com/lelylan/simple-oauth2) instance using the name attribute, so when you register a plugin like `fastify.register(oauthPlugin, {name: 'foo'})` you'll have access to the
+[helpers](https://github.com/lelylan/simple-oauth2#helpers) through
+`fastify.foo.<helpers>`